Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Helicity Evolution at Small

 To extract the DLA contribution from \eq{Gi_largeNc_evol}, we put $S_{21} = S_{20} = 1$ and integrate it over the impact parameters.
 Since we are interested in the amplitude $G_2$, we invert \eq{decomp} to write

 Performing the projection \eqref{decomp_inv}, we arrive at

-Next we need to extract the DLA part of the integral kernels in \eq{Gi_largeNc_DLA_evol1}.
-We start with the first term in the kernel on the right-hand side of \eq{Gi_largeNc_DLA_evol1}, the one multiplying $G + \Gamma^\textrm{gen}$: it has no UV divergences, neither at $x_{21} \to 0$ nor at $x_{20} \to 0$.
+Next, we need to extract the DLA part of the integral kernels in \eq{Gi_largeNc_DLA_evol1}.
+We start with the first term in the kernel on the right-hand side of \eq{Gi_largeNc_DLA_evol1}, the one involving a linear combination of $G_2$ and $\Gamma_2^{\text{gen}}$.
+It contains a UV divergence as $x_{21}\to 0$ but no divergence as $x_{20}\to 0$.
+We proceed to the next term in the kernel, the one multiplying $G + \Gamma^\textrm{gen}$: it has no UV divergences, neither at $x_{21} \to 0$ nor at $x_{20} \to 0$.
 It does have an IR divergence when $x_{21} \approx x_{20} \gg x_{10}$.
-We proceed to the next term in the kernel, the one multiplying $G_2$: it also has no UV divergences, but it does have an IR divergence.
-The term multiplying $\Gamma_2$ contains an IR divergence as well, along with the UV divergence at $x_{21} \to 0$.
-Finally, the term in the last line of \eq{Gi_largeNc_DLA_evol1} has neither an IR divergence nor a UV divergence at $x_{20} \to 0$: it does contain a UV divergence at $x_{21} \to 0$.
+Next, the term multiplying $G_2$ has no UV divergences but contains an IR divergence.
+Finally, the term multiplying $\Gamma_2$ contains an IR divergence as well, along with the UV divergence at $x_{21} \to 0$.
 The two UV divergences cancel.
-Performing all these DLA simplification yields the DLA large-$N_c$ evolution for $G_2$:
+Performing all the aforementioned DLA simplification yields the DLA large-$N_c$ evolution for $G_2$:

 In arriving at \eq{Gi_largeNc_DLA_evol} we have also employed the fact that for $x_{21} \approx x_{20} \gg x_{10}$ we have $\Gamma^\textrm{gen} (x_{20}^2, x_{21}^2, z' s) \approx G (x_{21}^2, z' s)$ and $\Gamma_2^\textrm{gen} (x_{20}^2, x_{21}^2, z' s) \approx G_2 (x_{21}^2, z' s)$, since the two daughter dipole sizes are comparable to each other.
 We have also imposed light-cone time ordering conditions, $z x_{10}^2 \gg z' x_{21}^2 \gg 1/s$, along with the $1/\Lambda^2$ IR cutoff on the $x_{21}^2$ integration.
 Equation \eqref{Gi_largeNc_DLA_evol} is different from the corresponding equation for $G_2$ derived earlier in \cite{Kovchegov:2017lsr}, for the reasons stated above.